Understanding and Exploiting Weight Update Sparsity for Communication-Efficient Distributed RL: Synchronization Protocol Details

 \Cref{alg:sync_protocol} formalizes the protocol.
 The key parameters are: $W_t$ (weights at step $t$), $k$ (anchor interval), and $h_t$ (integrity hash).
 The protocol distinguishes between a \emph{fast path} (single delta application) and a \emph{slow path} (anchor download plus delta chain).
+Delta checkpoints and full anchors have separate ready markers: a delta-ready marker advances the steady-state stream, while an anchor-ready marker advertises a full checkpoint for slow-path recovery.

 \paragraph{Ready markers.} The protocol uses explicit ready markers to ensure atomicity.
-A checkpoint is only considered available after all its constituent files have been uploaded.
-This prevents inference nodes from reading partially uploaded checkpoints.
+A delta checkpoint is available only after its sparse patch and manifest have been uploaded.
+A full anchor is available only after its full checkpoint and manifest have been uploaded.
+This prevents inference nodes from reading partially uploaded objects.

-\paragraph{Concurrent uploads.} At anchor windows, both FULL and DELTA checkpoints are uploaded.
-The DELTA upload proceeds synchronously, while the FULL upload runs asynchronously in the background.
-This ensures that the delta chain remains uninterrupted even if the large FULL upload is slow.
+\paragraph{Concurrent uploads.} At anchor windows, both FULL and DELTA objects are produced.
+The DELTA upload stays on the steady-state critical path, while the FULL upload runs asynchronously in the background and receives an anchor-ready marker only after completion.
+Until that marker appears, slow-path receivers use the previous ready anchor; steady-state receivers continue along the delta stream.